bids-standard/bids-specification/src/99-appendices/03-hed.md

 ### Using HED library schemas

-HED also allows you to use one or more specialized vocabularies along with the base vocabulary.
+HED also allows you to use one or more specialized vocabularies along with or instead of the base vocabulary.
 These specialized vocabularies are developed by communities of users and are available in the GitHub [hed-schema-library](https://github.com/hed-standard/hed-schema-library) repository.
+Library schema are specified by *library-name*_*library-version*.

 Example: The following `dataset_description.json` file specifies that the [`HED8.1.0.xml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml/HED8.1.0.xml)